 Researcher at Brown University

-Tomo Lazovich is a researcher at Brown University, specializing in comparative studies of robot ownership models.
+Tomo Lazovich is a researcher at Brown University, focusing on public, corporate, and private ownership models of robots.

 Tomomi Ota